 The best way to avoid prepayment fees, of course, is to choose a personal loan or mortgage without prepayment penalties.
 If you’re stuck with a prepayment penalty on your loan, however, all is not lost.
 There are ways to avoid paying loan prepayment penalties.

-What is a Prepayment Penalty Fee?
+What Is a Prepayment Penalty?

-In theory, yes.
+In theory, a lender would appreciate getting repaid quickly.
 But in reality, it’s not that simple.
 Lenders make most of their profit from interest, so if you pay off your loan early, the lender is possibly losing out on the interest payments that they were anticipating.
-Charging a prepayment penalty is one way a lender may recoup their financial loss when you pay off your loan early.
+Charging a prepayment penalty is one way a lender may recoup their financial loss if you pay off your loan early.

-Differences in Prepayment Penalities
+Differences in Prepayment Penalties

-Personal Loan Prepayment Penalties
+Personal Loan Prepayment Penalty

 The lender makes money off the monthly interest you pay on your loan, and if you pay off your loan early, the lender doesn’t make as much money.
 Loan prepayment penalties allow the lender to recoup the money they lose when you pay your loan off early.